 Tim (Chooch) Molinaro was born in Detroit.
 Since moving to Colorado, he has been the drummer for many Colorado based bands including The Jinns, The Affrosippi Band, Boa & the Constrictors, Sammy Dee Morton Band, Eef & the Blues Express, Kirby Verarde and The Ricky Earl band.

 He has shared the stage with Peter Frampton, Little Feat, Wanda Jackson, The Blasters, Dave Alvin and Tab Benoit.

 Tim is also a professional Drum Tech for Roger Palm of ABBA, Joseph Zigaboo Modeliste of The Meters, and JR Robinson of Michael Jackson, Stevie Windwood and Peter Frampton.

-Chuck Lettes is a master pedal steel player and a member of the Colorado Music Hall of Fame.
+Chuck Lettes is a master pedal steel player and has shared the stage with many touring artists including LeRoy VanDyke, Doug Kershaw, Asleep at the Wheel, Vince Gill, Johnny Lee, Clarence “Gatemouth” Brown, and the Nitty Gritty Dirt Band.
+He is also a member of the Colorado Music Hall of Fame.